atomone-hub/govgen-proposals/submit-tx-securely.md

 # Submitting a Text Proposal to GovGen - and How to Submit Transactions Securely

+> [!WARNING]
+> WE REMIND THE READER THAT THE `govgend` BINARY MENTIONED IN THIS PAGE HAS NOT
+> BEEN AUDITED YET.
+> PLEASE USE EXTREME CAUTION WHEN USING THIS SOFTWARE, AND USE IT AT YOUR OWN RISK.
+> WE ADVISE - FOR THE TIME BEING - TO AVOID USING IT WITH YOUR PERSONAL PRIVATE KEY(s).
+> THIS IS ESPECIALLY IMPORTANT AS GOVGEN RELIES ON AND USES ACCOUNTS DERIVED FROM
+> THE COSMOS HUB, AND THIS MEANS THERE IS THE RISK OF COMPROMISING YOUR COSMOS HUB
+> ACCOUNT AS WELL.

 This guide illustrates the best practices for signing and broadcasting transactions to GovGen, but the general concept is applicable more broadly to almost any blockchain, and commands on other [Cosmos